- This event has passed.

 - Gardening tips to helps support our insect pollinators

 - Can we modify those trends to accommodate for our native species?

 - Is there anything else we can do beyond gardening?

 This is a free program.
-Preregistration is strongly recommended; and the program is limited to 15.
-Masks will be required to enter museum.
+Preregistration is strongly recommended.

 All participants and registrants of Museum programs must agree to abide by the Museum's Terms & Conditions.